Plant a garden

 Planting your seeds

 Most seed packets tell you when to start them (indoors or out) and how best to sow them for optimal growth.
-But you can also check out the company website or other handy online guides:
+But you can also check out the company website or other handy online guides:- The Mother Earth News Garden Planner helps you design your garden based on your location and chosen vegetables.

 Note: The last frost date for our area is around May 13.
 However, keep an eye on the forecast and be prepared to cover frost sensitive seedlings if it gets too cold.